The idea of a Basic Income for all has become a key idea as the likely economic effects of Covid have become apparent.

 The debate was truly thought provoking and light dawned.
 It was an idea that must be right.
-More importantly, I began to see why us Oldies can provide the answer to one of the problems people in the audience raised.
+More importantly, I began to see why we older citizens can provide the answer to one of the problems people in the audience raised.

 It means that everyone would be given a minimum amount monthly, enough to cover absolute basics and with no strings attached.
 After that you can earn as much as you like.

 Moreover it eliminates the present problem of the demotivating Poverty Trap, where you loose benefit if you take casual or part time work.
 Even better, if you wish to study, need to be a carer or just want to try being a sportsperson, an artist or an actor you would have a basic income.

 The key answer is that the Government will no longer be paying out Benefit, nor will it need the offices and bureaucracy that system entails.
 There will be a shortfall that has to be made up by a marginally higher tax on those who do have jobs, but there is no doubt that it can be managed if there is the political will.

 A key advantage is that it allows many people to work part time who would have been penalised under the Benefit claw back system.
 And the evidence from Countries who are trying it out suggests that this is exactly what happens.
 And gives them the chance to get training and build up a CV.

 Today’s world of automation increasingly allows Countries to earn its money with less manual work.
 We shall need less and less full time workers.
 The growth of part time, casual labour system will continue.

 The Old Age Pension is in effect a basic income!
-We get it no strings attached and we can if we wish watch TV and do nothing
+We get it no strings attached and we can, if we wish, watch TV and do nothing

-But that isn’t so for most is it?
-We are a major part of the UK Economy!
-Pensioners provide millions of hours of free babysitting for working parents.
-More millions of free caring are given for Friends, Neighbours and Family.
+Pensioners have provided millions of hours of free babysitting for working parents.
+More millions of free caring have been given for Friends, Neighbours and Family.
 And yet more as volunteers in hospitals, Museums, Charity shops, prisons, in schools and as governors, as workers in our country parks, RSPB, National Trust, ….Everywhere, once you start looking!

 Not only that we are personally active.
 We love exploring, the Heritage, Tourism and Coach trip industries could not survive without us!
 We take part in book groups, clubs, art classes, yoga, bingo, bridge, dog walking and rambling.
 If you go into the countryside midweek you will see gaggle after gaggle of silver haired walkers!
 And not only walking, but working to maintain paths and stiles, repairing hedges, doing nature counts.

 Nor does paid work necessarily stop.
-Many pensioners continue to work because they feel they still have a contribution to make.My taxi driver this morning is a lovely example.
+Many pensioners will continue to work because they feel they still have a contribution to make.
+A taxi driver gave me this lovely example.
 He told me he is 70 and has taken it up because he likes having something to do and meeting people.
 They enjoy it, and feel useful or maybe just want cash to visit their family in OZ…